dimfeld/svelte-leaflet-demo/README.md

 This is a demo application using Svelte and Leaflet to visualize the US Census "Metro Area-to-Metro Area Migration Flows” dataset.

 This repository contains two versions of the application.
-The `full` directory is the finished product, while the `skeleton` directory just contains a basic shell, which I fill in during the presentation to build into the complete app.
+The `full` directory is the finished product, while the `skeleton` directory just contains a basic shell that renders nothing, which I filled in during the presentation to build into the complete app.

-Developed for a [presentation to JavascriptLA](https://www.youtube.com/watch?v=-klB-EocorE&t=770s) on November 11, 2020.
+Developed for a [presentation to JavascriptLA](https://www.youtube.com/watch?v=-klB-EocorE&t=770s) (video) on November 11, 2020.